 Generally the lower the price, the poorer the conditions.
 You really do get what you pay for here, but that’s up to you.
-Like I said earlier, you can base yourself in Moshi for a couple of days and barter to your heart’s content.
+As I said earlier, you can base yourself in Moshi for a couple of days and barter to your heart’s content.

 I paid $2000 USD for a 6-day climb (which ended up being 4 days), taking the Marangu Route.
 This did not include flights and also I got a little bit knocked off because I wanted to sort out my own accommodation.

 Again, that is a rarity and I’ll explain the method behind my madness in my experience wrap-up at the end of this post, also with a shout-out to a fantastic tour company (not sponsored, it was all from my own pocket).